phantomsecuritydev-ctrl/RedSocket/README.md

 ## Disclaimer

 Use this tool only on systems you own or have permission to test.
 Unauthorized scanning may be illegal in your jurisdiction.

+This tool is licensed under the MIT License.
+It requires Nmap to be installed on the system.
+Nmap is licensed separately under the Nmap Public Source License.